AhmetHamzaEmra/ahmethamzaemra.github.io/_posts/2018-03-30-AI and AGI (what I think).md

 ### Representation Learning!

 Machine learning (supervised learning) is basically finding the mapping between the representation of data to labels.
-And there are many algorithms which can produce this function estimation but of biggest performance dependency is features.
+And there are many algorithms which can produce this function estimation but one of the biggest performance dependency is features.
 Good features mean good performance!
 But should we create hand designed features or should model discovers them?
 To be able to answer this question, first, we need to set our goals.

 My personal view and expectancy from AI is that it should compleat the given task with as little as possible(or no) human interaction.
-So let's get back to the question, clearly model should discover the features from data.
+So let's get back to the question, model should discover the features from data.
 Ergo, DL is the best performing method in both supervised and unsupervised learning tasks.
 Also, I believe, Ability to learn useful information is a big step towards to AGI.

 ### Transfer Learning!